ansible/ansible-kubernetes-modules/README.md

       var: project
 ```

-View the plugin source for a full description of the available parameters for each lookup plugin..
+View the plugin source for a full description of the available parameters, and further examples.

 ## Role Variables